Who We Are

 "I love the quality of care invested by Whatcom Center staff and the fact that my family has personally benefited from early intervention services."

-Amelia has worked in and around Whatcom county for over 30 years, and joined the WCEL team in spring of 2017.
-She brings the wisdom and experience of both an early childhood educator as well as the mother of a special needs child.
+Amelia has worked in and around Whatcom county for over 30 years, and joined the WCEL team in spring of 2017 as an FRC.
+She expanded her role to serve additionally as an Early Education Specialist in the winter of 2017.
+Amelia brings the wisdom and experience of both an early childhood educator in the school district as well as the mother of a special needs child.
 Amelia also enjoys knitting, riding her bicycle and going on road trips.

 360.671.3660 ext 118